Julius Peppers: 2009 season

-In Week 15 against the Minnesota Vikings, Julius Peppers played one of his best games of his career, although only recording 1 tackle, 1 sack, and 1 pass defensed, Peppers also had 5 quarterback hurries and was all over the field, causing sports writer Peter King to say that Peppers looked like Lawrence Taylor and Deacon Jones rolled into one dominant force.
+In Week 15 against the Minnesota Vikings, Peppers played one of his best games of his career.
+Peppers had five quarterback hurries and was all over the field, causing sports writer Peter King to say that Peppers looked like Lawrence Taylor and Deacon Jones rolled into one dominant force.

 Peppers played so well he caused Vikings Pro Bowl left tackle Bryant McKinnie to be benched by Vikings head coach Brad Childress.
-Peppers' effectiveness not only prompted Childress to switch tackles, but to also consider making a quarterback change, which Vikings quarterback Brett Favre strongly resisted.
+Peppers' effectiveness not only prompted Childress to switch tackles, but to consider making a quarterback change, which Vikings quarterback Brett Favre strongly resisted.
 Childress said he wanted to protect Favre, who he said was getting his rear end kicked and was taking a beating.
-In Week 17, which came on January 3, 2010, in a 23–10 win against the New Orleans Saints played at Bank of America Stadium in Charlotte, North Carolina, Julius Peppers played in his final game as a member of the Carolina Panthers during his first stint with the team.
-Peppers recorded 3 tackles, 1 interception, and 1 pass defensed.
-The interception Peppers recorded was, at the time, thought to be the final play of his Panthers career, but Peppers would eventually return to his home state team before the 2017 NFL season.
-Julius finished the season with 36 solo tackles, 6 assisted tackles, 10.5 sacks, 5 forced fumbles, 1 fumble recovery, 2 interceptions, 5 passes defensed, 3 stuffs, 1 blocked kick, and 1 defensive touchdown.
+In Week 17, in a 23–10 win against the New Orleans Saints played at Bank of America Stadium in Charlotte, North Carolina, Peppers played in his final game as a member of the Carolina Panthers during his first stint with the team.
+Peppers recorded three tackles, one interception, and one pass defensed.
+The interception Peppers recorded was, at the time, thought to be the final play of his Panthers career, but Peppers eventually returned to his home state team before the 2017 NFL season.
+Julius finished the season with 36 solo tackles, six assisted tackles, 10.5 sacks, five forced fumbles, one fumble recovery, two interceptions, five passes defensed, three stuffs, one blocked kick, and one defensive touchdown.

-Peppers was voted to his fifth Pro Bowl and also earned Second-Team All Pro honors.
+Peppers was voted to his fifth Pro Bowl and earned Second-Team All Pro honors.
 On February 22, 2010, Adam Schefter reported that the Panthers would not place the franchise tag on Peppers, leaving him an unrestricted free agent, free to pursue a contract with another team.

 Chicago Bears

 2010 season

 On March 5, 2010, the Chicago Bears signed Peppers to a six-year contract worth $91.5 million, with $42 million guaranteed in the first three years.
-Peppers made an immediate impact in Week 1 vs. the Detroit Lions by sacking quarterback Matthew Stafford and forcing a fumble with 29 seconds to go in the first half.
+Peppers made an immediate impact in Week 1 against the Detroit Lions by sacking quarterback Matthew Stafford and forcing a fumble with 29 seconds to go in the first half.
 The hit Peppers put on Stafford knocked him out for the remainder of the game.